You can use this tool to control your cookie settings. Otherwise, we will assume you are OK to continue.

-|Choose the best platform for the job using a hardware-independent environment that supports any PC with any GigE Vision or USB3 Vision camera|
+|Choose the best platform for the job within a hardware-independent environment that supports Matrox Imaging smart cameras and vision controllers and CoaXPress, GigE Vision, or USB3 Vision cameras|

 |Tackle machine vision applications with utmost confidence using field-proven tools for analyzing, locating, measuring, reading, and verifying|

-|Learn and use a single program for creating both the application logic and operator interface|
+|Use a single program for creating both the application logic and operator interface|

-|Rely on a common underlying vision library for the same results with a Matrox smart camera, vision system or third-party computer|
+|Rely on a common underlying vision library for the same results with a Matrox Imaging smart camera, vision system, or third-party computer|

-|Maximize productivity by getting instant feedback on image analysis and processing operations|
+|Maximize productivity with instant feedback on image analysis and processing operations|

-|Get immediate pertinent assistance through an integrated contextual guide|
+|Receive immediate, pertinent assistance through an integrated contextual guide|

-|Communicate actions and results to other automation and enterprise equipment through discrete Matrox I/Os, RS-232 and Ethernet (TCP/IP, EtherNet/IP™ 3, Modbus®, PROFINET and native robot interfaces)|
+|Communicate actions and results to other automation and enterprise equipment equipment via discrete Matrox I/Os, RS-232, and Ethernet (TCP/IP, CC-Link IE Field Basic, EtherNet/IP™2, Modbus®, PROFINET®, and native robot interfaces)|

 |Maintain control and independence through the ability to create custom flowchart steps|

-The flowchart is a universally accessible, recognized and understood method of describing the sequence of operations in a process.
-Manufacturing engineers and technicians in particular have all been exposed to the intuitive, logical and visual nature of the flowchart.
+The flowchart is a universally accessible, recognized, and understood method of describing the sequence of operations in a process.
+Manufacturing engineers and technicians in particular have all been exposed to the intuitive, logical, and visual nature of the flowchart.

-The Matrox Design Assistant user interface can be tailored by each developer.
+The Matrox Design Assistant X user interface can be tailored by each developer.
 The workspace can be rearranged, even across multiple monitors, to suit individual preferences and further enhance productivity.

-3. Certification pending.
+2. Certification pending.